 Even when you've done everything you can your bike might still get stolen.
 If that happens one of the most important things you can do is report it stolen and include the bike's frame number (or serial number) in the report.
 While the percentage of returned bikes is low, police do sometimes find them.

-When you get a new bike, record the serial number in a secure location.
+When you get a new bike, record the serial number in a secure location and photograph the bike and any unique features like replacement handlebars or wheels.
 In the event a bike ends up in police custody, they will check the serial number to see if the owner has reported it stolen.
 If you haven't provided the serial number the chances of it getting back are even lower.